siffletdata/terraform-provider-sifflet/README.md

 ## Thanks

-This provider was contributed by [Benjamin Berriot](https://github.com/IIBenII).
+The first version of this provider was contributed by [Benjamin Berriot](https://github.com/IIBenII).
 Many thanks from the Sifflet team for your work on this project!